DanielSchuette/c_shell/README.md

 This shell is *not* POSIX-compliant and does not have any scripting capabilities.
 That's mainly because it does not have a complex parser.
 Instead, single lines are read from `stdin` and split at delimiters like ` ` or tabs.
 Only a limited set of *special characters* like `|` are treated differently.

+GNU shell documentation that covers the basic features of `bash` can be found [here](https://www.gnu.org/software/bash/manual/html_node/Basic-Shell-Features.html#Basic-Shell-Features).
+Implementing some of these features might be educational, too.

 ## Roadmap of Future Features

 - [ ] implement two-way pipes with `|` (`pipe` system call)